Knowledge

 Humility

 The most dangerous systems are those that do not know what they do not know.
-Intellectual humility—acknowledging gaps—is the foundation of responsible intelligence.
+We store knowledge as claims with explicit confidence—surfacing uncertainty instead of being confidently wrong.

 Medicine is knowledge work

 Clinical decision-making depends on synthesizing vast amounts of specialized knowledge—patient history, clinical guidelines, pharmacology, insurance coverage, social determinants.
-No single human can hold it all.
+Serelora extracts these from any format and any source into a single clinical knowledge graph, no manual entry required.

 Healthcare AI fails when it assumes more than it knows.
 Systems that hallucinate drug interactions, fabricate guidelines, or invent patient history are not just unhelpful—they are dangerous.
-The bar is higher here.
+That is why every claim in the graph is traceable to its source.

 The knowledge is always changing